MustardOS/mustardos.github.io/systems/misc/pico8.md

 ## PICO-8 Emulator Files

 Native PICO-8 is now supported!
+Starting with muOS Banana, the pico8 files can go in your `MUOS/bios/pico8` on either SD1 or SD2 depending on where you've chosen to put those.
-The files required to run PICO-8 natively are stored on SD1 in the /MUOS/emulator/pico8 folder.
+Older version of muOS require the files here: `/MUOS/emulator/pico8` The files required to run PICO-8 natively are stored on SD1 in the /MUOS/emulator/pico8 folder.
 In order to use native PICO-8 you'll need to place your own purchased binaries in there.
 You will need a copy of the following files from the **Raspberry Pi** version: